Learn more about what Community Bonds are and the benefits to this innovative financing method.

 A typical community bond campaign raises funds in 6 months, making it a faster way to secure funding than fundraising and grants.
 While donations and government funding may come in stages and be tied to specific expenses, community bonds provide access to a lump sum of capital that can be deployed immediately, and can help to bridge other financing sources.

 Community bonds are creating a new marketplace for investors to make a return while also doing good.
-While the majority of bonds we manage are held by everyday people, they have also become popular among community foundations who have earmarked funds for impact investing and local businesses looking to make a social impact.
+While the majority of bonds are generally held by everyday people, they have also become popular among qualified community foundations who have earmarked funds for impact investing and local businesses looking to make a social impact.

-Impact investing, and particularly local/place-based investing, is a rapidly growing market and the pool of capital is immense.
-Every campaign we have supported to date has sold out.
-In 2020, despite the pandemic, Tapestry supported in raising $18.3 million in community investment.
+Impact investing, and particularly local/place-based investing, is a rapidly growing market.
+Every campaign we have administered for qualified community organizations to date has sold out.

 Community bonds create an opportunity for deep and meaningful community engagement.
 When a community member stands to financially benefit from a project, they suddenly become a cheerleader and ambassador.
 Investors get a double benefit – the financial return and a stake in shaping their own community.